Cobie Durant: 2024

-During the off-season, the Rams promoted Chris Shula to defensive coordinator after Raheem Morris accepted the head coaching position with the Atlanta Falcons.
+During the offseason, the Rams promoted Chris Shula to defensive coordinator after Raheem Morris accepted the head coaching position with the Atlanta Falcons.
 The Rams signed Tre'Davious White, but he was unable to physically participate in training camp as he recovered from a torn Achilles tendon.
-This coincided with the departure of Ahkello Witherspoon, a torn ACL to Derion Kendrick, and a Darious Williams injuring his hamstring.
-Head coach Sean McVay subsequently named Durant the No. 2 starting cornerback to begin the season and paired him with Tre'Davious White.
+This coincided with the departure of Witherspoon, a torn ACL to Kendrick, and Darious Williams being limited by an injured hamstring.
+Head coach Sean McVay subsequently named Durant the No. 2 starting cornerback to begin the season and paired him with White.

-On October 20, 2024, Durant made two solo tackles, two pass deflections, one sack, a forced fumble, and made his lone interception of the season after picking off a pass by Gardner Minshew to tight end Brock Bowers during a 20–15 win against the Las Vegas Raiders.
-His Week 7 performance against the Raiders, earned him the NFC Defensive Player of the Week.
-In Week 13, he set a season-high with six solo tackles (five solo) as the Rams won 21–14 at the New Orleans Saints.
+On October 20, 2024, Durant made two solo tackles, two pass deflections, one sack, a forced fumble, and made his lone interception of the season after picking off a pass by Gardner Minshew to tight end Brock Bowers during a 20–15 win against visiting Las Vegas.
+His Week 7 performance against the Raiders earned Durant NFC Defensive Player of the Week honors.
+In Week 13, he had a season high six solo tackles (five solo) as the Rams won 21–14 at New Orleans.
 He was inactive for two games (Weeks 15–16) due to a chest injury.
 He finished his season with 40 combined tackles (28 solo), eight pass deflections, one sack, a forced fumble, and one interception in 15 games and 15 starts.
 He received an overall grade of 63.7 from Pro Football Focus, which ranked 95th among 222 qualifying cornerbacks in 2024.

 The Los Angeles Rams finished the 2024 NFL season atop the NFC West with a 10–7 record.
-On January 13, 2025, Durant made two combined tackles (one solo), one pass deflection, one sack, and intercepted a pass thrown by Sam Darnold to wide receiver Jordan Addison as the Rams defeated the Minnesota Vikings 27–9 in the NFC Wild-card Game.
+On January 13, 2025, Durant made two combined tackles (one solo), one pass deflection, one sack, and intercepted a pass thrown by Sam Darnold to wide receiver Jordan Addison as the Rams defeated the Minnesota Vikings 27–9 in an NFC Wild Card Game.
 The following week, he was limited to one solo tackle and one pass deflection in the Divisional Round as the Rams lost 22–28 at the Philadelphia Eagles who went on to win Super Bowl LIX.